mcollard0/bootstrap/README.md

 **Complete system configuration backup and restoration for Ubuntu systems with military-grade encryption.**

+> ⚠️ **Public Repository Notice**: This is a template/example repository.
+Before using:
+> 1. Fork or clone this repository to your own account
+> 2. Set up your own encrypted secrets (see `SECRETS_SETUP.md`)
+> 3. Never commit real API keys or passwords to version control

-THis is what I wanted NIX to be...
+This is what I wanted NIX to be...

 ## 🚀 Overview